 26.1.9. due to any other change in circumstances in the future, that we can't predict, which means a change is necessary.

-26.2.
-If we make changes we'll tell you by email or post at least 30 days in advance of the changes happening, except where:
+26.3.
+If we make changes we'll tell you by email, electronic message to your SIM card or post at least 30 days in advance of the changes happening, except where:

-26.3.3. we'll also end our agreement for any other service(s) that cannot be provided without the service you have chosen to end (and you won't have to pay in-contract cancellation charges for the other service(s)).
+26.6.
+Where you have a right to cancel under paragraph 24.6 without paying a cancellation charge, you must give us notice of your intention to leave within 30 days of our notice.
+You won't have to pay any increased price or charge for your service during the notice period.
+We'll also end our agreement for any other service(s) that cannot be provided without the service you have chosen to end (and you won't have to pay early termination charges for the other service(s)).
 This doesn’t allow you to end our other agreements for completely separate services that we can continue to provide.

 27.1.
 Dealing with this agreement: You accept that our agreement is just between you and us, no one else can enforce it and you can only transfer it if we agree.
 We can transfer our agreement to another company provided this does not adversely affect your rights under the agreement and the level of the service isn’t reduced.